mklemmingen/DigiDoubt/README.md

 ## Studies have indicated that articles by non-english natives are disproportionetly flagged as AI.

 Basically, the tool judges a website by mutiple weighted criteria and if the summed up criteria points are high enough, the website gets put on the blocklist.

+### To-Do

-   - it takes the search result in DuckDuckGo for popular topics and checks each article-content-based website that is not on the whitelist.
-It does so for the first 5 pages on the search engine results each time.
+   - it takes the search result in DuckDuckGo for popular topics and checks each article-based website that is not specifically on the whitelist (wikipedia trusted sources).
+   -  It does so for the first 5 pages on the search engine results each time.
-   -    - the popular topics are curled regularly, as to keep it future-proof and up-to-date.
+        - the popular topics are curled regularly from google Trends (US-EN, since AI-Websites seem to focus on here), as to keep it future-proof and up-to-date.

-   - the program can run endlessly, put can be configured to only run at certain times/intervalls and through specific categories.
+        - topics also additionally included other search trends that are simply all-time favorites and have nothing to do with current/on-going events

    - For each website, there are multiple steps the tool goes through.
 To see how all the steps went, you can see the log file.
+        - check article for ai-generation using NLP and key-phrases.
+        - check about-it webpage to detect discrepancies and/or sloppiness in creation.
+        - check age of website using waybackmachine-api.
+        - background check article editor.
+If a generic name was given or if person is deemed fake, points are added to the Doubt-Count.
+        - check website structure for generic/similiar layout to known ai-generated webpages.

+   - for each flagged website, some key metadata is written to the logfile.
+A further down the line To-Do will be to find the ties between ai-generated websites to flag more efficiently.

+   - the program can run endlessly, put can be configured to only run at certain times/intervalls and through specific categories.

+### Project Structure

 ```css
 DigiDoubt